Should submissions to CogSci be anonymous or include the author information?

 I tried to sign up on the submission/reviewing web site with my Cognitive Science Society ID and it didn’t recognize me.
 What is going on?

-For security reasons, we use a separate login system on the conference web site than on the Society web site.
-This means you’ll have to set up an account at the conference web site.
+For security reasons, we use a separate login system for the PCS Submission portal than for the Society/Conference web site.
+This means you’ll have to set up an account at the PCS Submission portal.
 It is a quick and relatively painless process.

 I don’t see a list of possible topics or areas on the web site.